DamengRandom/Damon-Doppler-Coding-Test/README.md

 ### `yarn`

-Run his command to install the npm packages before start to run the application
+Run this command to install the npm packages before start to run the application.

 ### `yarn start`